Nutrition is an important component of Family Planning!

 Healthy eating is important for family planning because of the potential long-term health effects it can produce in your child.

-Healthy eating, specific to your nutrient needs, not only helps reduce nutrient excesses and increase nutrient deficiencies; it also helps detox the body.
+Healthy eating, requires eating healthy foods specific to your unique nutrient needs that not only helps reduce nutrient excesses and increase nutrient deficiencies; it also helps detox the body.

 This helps prepare both parents-to-be to become more nutritionally balanced and may play an important role for a healthy child.
 Unfortunately, we are only beginning to see the prevalence of many degenerative diseases in both young and old alike that may be the result of improper nutrition.